Russia reinstated into Olympic movement after doping scandal

-MOSCOW (AP) Russia’s ban from the Olympic movement was lifted on Wednesday despite two failed doping tests by its athletes at the Pyeongchang winter games.
+SOCHI, Russia (AP) Russia’s ban from the Olympic movement was lifted on Wednesday despite two failed doping tests by its athletes at the Pyeongchang Winter Olympics.

-President Vladimir Putin hailed the move during a Kremlin award ceremony for Olympic athletes, saying ”we must turn this page.”

-”We must draw relevant conclusions for ourselves, but I hope that international organizations also will eventually understand that sports must be kept away from problems unrelated to it,” he added.

 The decision by the International Olympic Committee appears to be an attempt to draw a line under the state-concocted doping scandal that tarnished the 2014 Olympics in Sochi.